Chilled Water Buffer Tank Sizing

 Safety

 With no hot water storage tank that standard water heaters have, there is less risk of leaks or rusting.
-Tankless water heaters are safer, provide more reliable hot water, and are easier to install.
+Tankless water heaters are safer, provide more reliable hot water, are easier to install, and are space saving.

 Factors to consider when choosing an entire house tankless unit